Varshithvhegde/Simple_SignIn_SignUp_Firebase/README.md

 ### Step 6
 Register your app
 - Get your package name from android studio and add in the first text input box
-- Add SHA1 key from android stdio (To knowhow to get the key please refer [this](https://stackoverflow.com/questions/27609442/how-to-get-the-sha-1-fingerprint-certificate-in-android-studio-for-debug-mode))
+- Add SHA1 certificate from android stdio (To know how to get the Debug signing certificate please refer [this](https://stackoverflow.com/questions/27609442/how-to-get-the-sha-1-fingerprint-certificate-in-android-studio-for-debug-mode))

+<br><br>
+# Continued.................